KsenoLv/Qserver/readme.md

 If you need all the data in the database, you can download it from Google Drive using the following link: [Gdrive](https://drive.google.com/drive/u/1/folders/1-PMDXtoVcRWZcoqAoYP5Zzs2fI1SlkHo).
 This file contains NYSE quotes on daily charts since May 9, 1983.
 It is updated monthly.

-## Usage

-Once PostgreSQL, Python, and the dependencies are set up, the server will run fully automated, requiring no daily manual monitoring.
-Integration with Telegram allows for monitoring the server and receiving daily messages with all the quotes fully automated.

 ## Dependencies

 Make sure to install the following dependencies: